-The underlying issue with all of the background subtraction methods above is that they treat all events with a relative weight of one.
+One of the issues with a side band subtraction method is that it treats all events with a relative weight of one.
 The purpose of this section is to describe and propose a new method which does not treat all events with a value of one, but instead assigns a fractional weight to an event based off of a quality factor, or Q-factor.
 The quality value idea was first introduced in 2008 by M. Williams, M. Bellis, and C. A. Meyer in a paper titled "Separating Signals from Non-Interfering Backgrounds using Probabilistic Event Weightings.".
-The paper considers a generic situation in which there is a data set of n total events described by m coordinates, which will be written as $\vec{\xi}$.
+The paper considers a generic situation in which there is a data set of ntotal events described by m coordinates, which will be written as $\vec{\xi}$.
 Within the data set, there exists n_s total signal events and n_b total background events, and therefore $n = n_s + n_b$.
-In addition, both the signal and the background distributions are functions of the coordinates, such that $S(\vec{\xi})$ can be thought of as a signal distribution and $B(\vec{\xi})$ can be thought of as a background distribution.
-Contained within the set of coordinates $\vec{\xi}$, there exists a reference coordinate $(\vec{\xi_r})$ with which we know the functional form of $S(\vec{\xi})$ and $B(\vec{\xi})$ a priori.
+In addition, both the signal and the background distributions are functions of the coordinates, such that $S(\xi)$ can be thought of as a signal distribution and $B(\xi)$ can be thought of as a background distribution.
+Contained within the set of coordinates $\vec{\xi}$, there exists a reference coordinate (ξ_r) with which we know the functional form of $S(\xi_r)$ and $B(\xi_r)$ a priori.
 The reference coordinate that is used in this thesis as well as in the paper mentioned above is the invariant mass of a final state.
-For many invariant mass distributions, the functional form of the signal distribution, $S(\vec{\xi})$ can be represented with some function; typically a Gaussian, or in the case of this thesis, a Voigtian.
-In addition, the background distribution, $B(\vec{\xi})$, can be represented with a polynomial function.
+For many invariant mass distributions, the functional form of the signal distribution, $S(\xi_r)$ can be represented with a well known signal function.
+Some examples of well known signal functions are Gaussian, Voigtian, and Breit-Wigner distributions.
+In addition, the background distribution, $B(\xi_r)$, can be represented with an n^{th} degree polynomial function.